Kentucky Derby Odds - WTOP News

-Field for Saturday’s 149th Kentucky Derby, with post position, horse’s name, jockey’s name and opening odds:
+Field for Saturday’s 149th Kentucky Derby, with post position, horse’s name, jockey’s name and current odds:

 |PP